XinYaoDev/obsidian-rag-plugin/README.md

     -   Integrated with **DeepSeek R1** / **Qwen QwQ** reasoning models.
     -   Provides an **independent toggle** to enable "Deep Thinking" with one click.
     -   Displays the AI's **Chain of Thought (CoT)**, showing not just the result, but the logical deduction process.
-    -   **Formatted Display:** Preserves line breaks and spaces for readability while removing Markdown syntax (code blocks, bold, etc.) for a clean text view.
-    -   **Auto-Collapse:** The thinking panel automatically collapses when the answer starts streaming.

 ### 🎨 Interactive Experience (UI/UX) NEW!

--   **🌊 Streaming Response:** Real-time streaming output with typewriter effect, reducing perceived latency.
-AI responses appear word by word as they are generated.
--   **🛑 Stop Generation:** The send button automatically transforms into a red square stop button after sending.
-Click it anytime during generation to interrupt the response, restore your question to the input box for editing, and clean up the conversation.
 -   **📋 Seamless Copying:**
     -   **Full-Text Copy:** Added a "Copy Full Text" button (icon + label) at the bottom left of AI message bubbles for one-click extraction.
     -   **Code Optimization:** Code blocks now feature a sleek Header Bar displaying the language tag and a dedicated copy button.